Japanese protest over planned restart of nuclear reactors

 Prime Minister Yoshihiko Noda said on Wednesday said that it is necessary to restart idled reactors whose safety has been confirmed and that the central government is winning the understanding of local authorities.

-A group of regional governors, long concerned about safety at the Kansai Electric Power Co’s two reactors in Ohi, western Japan, signaled their agreement to the restarts as a “limited” step.

-Reporting by Aaron Sheldrick; Writing by Stanley White; Editing by Nick Macfie
+A group of regional governors, long concerned about safety at the Kansai Electric Power Co’s two reactors in Ohi, western Japan, signalled their agreement to the restarts as a “limited” step.
+(EReporting by Aaron Sheldrick; Writing by Stanley White; Editing by Nick Macfie)